garrandall/popular-music-data/tracks/running-with-the-night-lionel-richie.md

 You were looking so good girl
 Heads were turning
 You and me on the town
-Ooh, we let it all hang out
+Oh, we let it all hang out
 The fire was in us, we were running
 We were gonna go all the way
 And we never had a doubt